Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Introduction

-However, noise in real QIPs does not always fall in this category, and temporal correlations and even non-Markovianity can play an important role, as alluded above in connection to QES, QEM and QEC.
-Hence, it would be desirable to extend the Lindblad learning to encompass non-Markovian noise scenarios, such that the quantum dynamical maps are no longer a semigroup, nor can they be divided into the composition of sequential CP channels at any intermediate time~\cite{RevModPhys.89.015001,chruscinski2022dynamical}.
 In general, any quantum evolution that results from the coupling of a quantum system to a larger environment, or to a set of noisy controls modeled by stochastic processes, can be expressed in terms of a time-local master equation by using a time-convolutionless formulation~\cite{Chaturvedi1979} of the Nakajima-Zwanzig integro-differential equation~\cite{10.1143/PTP.20.948,10.1063/1.1731409,Breuer2002}.
 These time-local master equations generalize the aforementioned Lindblad master equation~\cite{Lindblad1976,Gorini1976}, and can be expressed in a canonical form that connects directly with the degree of non-Markovianity~\cite{PhysRevA.89.042120}.
 In essence, the characterization of these time-local master equations would require a time-dependent parametrization of the Hamiltonian, jump operators and dissipation rates, which can then be incorporated into a maximum-likelihood estimation that parallels the Markovian Lindblad limit~\cite{PhysRevApplied.18.064056,PhysRevApplied.17.054018,PhysRevA.101.062305,dobrynin2024compressedsensing}.
 In this work, we call this QCVV technique {\it Lindblad-like quantum tomography} (L$\ell$QT), and develop it in the simplest possible scenario: the dephasing dynamics of a single qubit.
 We present a detailed comparative study of this QCVV technique, considering both a frequentist and a Bayesian approach for the statistical inference.
 We consider minimal dephasing models, both semi-classical and fully quantum-mechanical, in which the temporal correlations and degree of non-Markovianity can be independently controlled.
 By making a careful connection to the the theory of asymptotic inference and Bayesian estimation, we quantify both the accuracy and precision of L$\ell$QT.
 We discuss how the amount of temporal correlations and the degree of non-Markovianity can play a key role in deciding which of the two approaches is preferable when learning the non-Lindblad qubit dephasing.